 1. What are three things workers should do to keep their new jobs and prepare for advancement?
-Imagine you are an employer and one of your employees asks you for advice on how to get a promotion.
-What would you tell the employee about your expectations?
-2 (Suppose you and a fuland apply for the same position.
-Your friend gate hired.
-How would you feel?
-How would Suppose you and a friend apply for the same position.
+2. Imagine you are an employer and one of your employees asks you for advice on how to get a promow What would you tell the employee about your expectations? otion.
+3. Suppose you and a friend apply for the same position.
 Your friend gets hired.
 How would you feel?
-How would you deal with the situation?
-One of your co-workers has a bad attitude and is always complaining and saying negative things about your supervisor.
-What would you do in this situation? supervisor.
-What would you do in time struction.
+H How would you deal with the situation?
+4. One of your co-workers has a bad attitude and is always complaining and saying negative things about supervisor.
+What would you do in this situation? out your